We see light as a means of illuminating our spaces but it has many other qualities, including the ability to protect and clean.

 Human DNA is also damaged by UV-C wavelengths and UV-C light at disinfecting or sterilising levels it can only be used when the area is not occupied, or in enclosed spaces that have no risk of human exposure.

 UV light also has a degrading effect on environments as it breaks down the chemical bonds in plastics, gaskets, insulation, and similar materials.
-Vital Vio’s LED lighting makes no impact on these materials, so it is designed for areas where the caustic effects of UV are undesirable or impractical.
+Vyv’s LED lighting makes no impact on these materials, so it is designed for areas where the caustic effects of UV are undesirable or impractical.

 Unique killing action